Review | Help Desk: How do you stop robocalls to your landline?

-It’s not much of a stretch to describe robocalls as 2019’s number one tech problem.
+It’s not much of a stretch to describe robocalls as 2019’s No. 1 tech problem.

 “We get calls in the middle of the night,” writes reader Shulamit Elson in New York City.
 They appear to come from Slovenia and Kazakhstan and ring once before hanging up.
 In a recent column, I wrote about technologies that can help flag and block robocalls — and even exact revenge on the groups that make them — on smartphones.